 In short, the journey matters more than the destination!
 That means less emphasis on transactional discount offers that focus on results – what we call extrinsic motivators – and more on intrinsic motivators.
 Indeed, studies show that while extrinsic motivators push users through the discovery phase, reward systems withintrinsic drivers sustain long-term loyalty.

 How to implement loyalty 4.0 in your app

 So loyalty 4.0 is all about making your app both fun and scalable.
 This is crucial to cementing your app’s future!
 But how do you do it?
 As experts say – you need a clear strategy from the beginning.
 To offer the user experience you wish, and be capable of customer growth, your app development needs to be user-centric and flexible.

 These needs were in mind when creating StriveCloud’s gamification building blocks.
 It is a nimble strategy of app development, where product managers can construct their app a step at a time – optimizing as they go.
 Building blocks allow you to easily create synergetic and consistent gamification features that are highly customizable and adaptable so that you can stay close to your customers’ needs.

 Success is already being created using building blocks to generate customer loyalty.
-Take HumanForest, an e-bike operated who launched in 2019 with the aim of making London a greener city.
+Take HumanForest, an e-bike-operated company that launched in 2019 to make London a greener city.
 Since their founding, they have had a loyal user community of 35,000, and StriveCloud’s gamification building blocks form a part of the app’s fabric: